-The third mural in this series will be on the east and west sides of the underpass on Carlaw Avenue at Gerrard Street East, as well as the wall facing into the parkette that connects the Carlaw Underpass and to the Gerrard Street underpass.
+The third mural in this series was installed on the east and west sides of the underpass on Carlaw Avenue at Gerrard Street East, as well as the wall facing into the parkette that connects the Carlaw Underpass and to the Gerrard Street underpass.

-As of February 2020, four proposed design concepts for art on the Carlaw underpass are being considered by a local Advisory Committee.
+In February 2020, four proposed design concepts for art on the Carlaw underpass were considered by a local Advisory Committee.
 A community engagement drop-in event with the shortlisted artists took place in March and an online survey to collect feedback was also circulated to the community.